Create a list of articles to read later. You will be able to access your list from any article in Discover.

 In total, across all satellites, hundreds of collision avoidance manoeuvres are performed every year, including by the International Space Station (ISS), where astronauts live.

-Fortunately, collisions are rare: the last satellite to collide and be destroyed by space junk was in 2009.
+Fortunately, collisions are rare: a Chinese satellite broke up in March 2021 after a collision.
+Before that, the last satellite to collide and be destroyed by space junk was in 2009.
 And when it comes to exploring beyond Earth's orbit, none of the limited amount of space junk out there poses a problem.

 2,000 active satellites in Earth's orbit